ReconNinja117/SMAAck/README.md

 ## Supported input formats

-PNG, JPG, WEBP, BMP
+SMAAck supports PNG, JPG, WebP, and BMP.
+Processed images will be output in lossless WEBP format, and will have "_smaa" appended to their original file name.

 ## Requirements

 Requires a GPU with a graphics API supported by wgpu.
-Tested on Windows 10.
+Validated on Windows 10.
+No additional runtime or software is needed.

+## License

+SMAAck is free and open-source software released under the MIT License.
+You are free to use, modify, redistribute, and republish it.

 ## Acknowledgements

 Developed with assistance from Anthropic's Claude Opus 4.8.

 ---